tundish/addisonarches/addisonarches/sequences/stripeyhole/visiting_suite.rst

     With some documents.
 They were addressed to you.

-    Why is your name on a property deed, |MARTIN|, where did the money come from for that?
+    How is your name on a property deed, |MARTIN|?
+Where did the money come from for that?

 [MARTIN]_